Kongduino/RAK-Blog-Posts/Loradio/LoRadio.md

 ## The Basics

 With these elements in hand, I had a basic system working very quickly – I have most of the code in various pieces here and there, except for the radio – which was a new one for me.
-But there were a couple of libraries around, one by Sparkfun linked to [on their hookup guide](https://learn.sparkfun.com/tutorials/si4703-fm-radio-receiver-hookup-guide), and another by [Github user mkhthir](https://github.com/mkhuthir/Si4703).
+But there were a couple of libraries around, one by Sparkfun, linked to [on their hookup guide](https://learn.sparkfun.com/tutorials/si4703-fm-radio-receiver-hookup-guide), and another by [Github user mkhthir](https://github.com/mkhuthir/Si4703).
 The two libraries had some parts in common, and some that were not.
 Also, the Sparkfun library had the bit order of the register backwards (not their fault, they followed the official documentation).
-So after a little bit of grumbling and fiddling around I managed to produce a library that worked well.
+So after a little bit of grumbling and fiddling around, I managed to produce a library that worked well.

 I added my skeletton `Commands.h` command system, which enables to set up a Serial command system quickly, easily extendable.
 I could select a channel, seek up and down, adjust volume, do an RDS scan (few radios in HK seem to transmit anything).
 And send packets via my gateway to TTN.
 All good.